Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault

+This subsection evaluates the effectiveness of QSMOTE for class-imbalance mitigation.
+Classification performance is compared before and after QSMOTE-based oversampling in order to quantify the impact of quantum-inspired synthetic sample generation on fault-classification accuracy, precision, recall, and F1-score.
 Fig.~\ref{fig:distribution_before_after_smote} depicts the comparative class distributions of the datasets before and after applying the QSMOTE.
-The subfigures (a)–(d) illustrate the original imbalanced distributions for four datasets: (a) SPID, (b) CWRUBD, (c) EFDD, and (d) IFDD.
+The subfigures (a)-(d) illustrate the original imbalanced distributions for four datasets: (a) SPID, (b) CWRUBD, (c) EFDD, and (d) IFDD.
 In each case, certain classes contain substantially fewer samples than others, revealing a pronounced class imbalance that can hinder the performance of classical ML algorithms due to biased learning toward majority classes.
 Subfigures (e)–(h) show the relevant class distributions after applying QSMOTE.
 The minority classes are synthetically augmented to obtain a balanced representation in comparison to the majority classes.
 Comparing the two sets of subfigures demonstrates that QSMOTE effectively equalizes class frequencies across all datasets, resulting in a more uniform distribution.
 This balanced data structure is expected to improve model generalization, enhance metric stability, and mitigate the bias observed during training on the original imbalanced datasets.
 The results in Table \ref{table:performance_smote_hexa_1} show that QSMOTE improves the performance of all classical algorithms for the hexa classification task of SPID.
-Before resampling, SVM gives the best accuracy of 0.8057, followed by LR at 0.7880 and RF at 0.7756, while DT gives the weakest result at only 0.5724.
+Prior to resampling, SVM achieved the highest accuracy (0.8057), followed by LR (0.7880) and RF (0.7756), whereas DT produced the lowest accuracy of 0.5724.
 After applying QSMOTE, every model shows clear improvement: LR rises to 0.8198, RF increases to 0.8533, and SVM achieves the highest accuracy of 0.8893.
 DT also improves notably from 0.5724 to 0.7439, showing that class balancing strongly helps weaker models.